Contentful Privacy Notice

 We have contracted with Slack Technologies Limited in Ireland where Slack is subject to the European Union’s data protection regulations.
-Additionally Slack is certified under Privacy Shield, the US-EU data protection agreement, and so committed to complying with the European Union’s data protection regulations under a data processing agreement that incorporates the EU Commission approved “standard contractual clauses” (https://ctfl.io/link_to_EU_SCC) in accordance with GDPR article 46.2(c)).
+Additionally Slack is contractually committed to complying with the European Union’s data protection regulations under a data processing agreement that incorporates the EU Commission approved “standard contractual clauses” (https://ctfl.io/link_to_EU_SCC) in accordance with GDPR article 46.2(c)).

 When attending a video conference organized by us, your personal data will be necessarily processed.

 Such data includes: identifiers (such as name, email address, optional profile photo), content (such as voice and video calls, chat messages, files, whiteboards and other information shared in the video conferencing service), metadata related to the meeting and telephony or other connectivity data (such as meeting topic, start and end time, participant IP addresses, device/hardware information, phone number).